GarettGazay/ALTR_PROJECT/README.md

    ```

 2. **Evaluating Performance:**
-   Test the trained model on new data:
+   Test the trained agent on new data:

    ```bash
    python src/main.py --evaluate